HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

 ## 2.3 Download the notebook

 When you're finished with the lab, you can download the notebook by clicking on `File > Download > Download .ipynb` in the menu bar.
-Overwrite the original `azure-ml.ipynb` notebook in the `ml-workflow` folder with your downloaded notebook.
+Overwrite the original `azure-ml.ipynb` notebook in the `assignments/notebooks` folder with your downloaded notebook.
 The notebook should contain all cells' output.
 Commit and push the changes to your GitHub repository.

 ## 2.4 Clean-up